Music (Madonna album): Music and lyrics

 The title track, "Music", is the opening song on the album, and features a disco and funk production.
 Its production features a dry sound, with heavy usage of equalization, which creates contrast within the vocal track, continuing until the first chorus.
 The song begins with Madonna's a cappella, slightly lowered and vocodered voice uttering "Hey, Mr. DJ, put a record on; I wanna dance with my baby".
 The phrase reiterates the uniting power of music.
 The primary hook, "Music makes the people come together, yeah / Music makes the bourgeoisie and the rebel", was deemed as having political implications, with Madonna apparently renouncing the bourgeoisie.
-Track two, the "space-age", futuristic-sounding "Impressive Instant", has been described by Billboards Larry Flick as a "club-savvy stomper" marked by interesting keyboard lines, with Madonna's vocals changing from "distorted, robotic lines" to "playful, child like chants".
+Track two, the "space-age", futuristic-sounding "Impressive Instant", has been described by Billboards Larry Flick as a "club-savvy stomper" marked by interesting keyboard lines, with Madonna's vocals changing from "distorted, robotic lines" to "playful, childlike chants".
 Throughout the song, her vocals are often isolated, backed by electronic sounds and an octave bass.
 A "burbling" synth appears and is followed by a repeated chorus of "I'm in a trance", ending the song with a solo vocal phrase.
 Lyrically, the track deals with love at first sight; in it, Madonna affirms, "You're the one that I've been waiting for / I don't even know your name".
 It also references being seduced and losing control of oneself ("And my world is spinning; spinning, baby, out of control") with comparisons to various cosmic and celestial phenomena, in lines such as "Cosmic systems intertwine / Astral bodies drip like wine / All of nature ebbs and flows", but ultimately returns to the subject of dance.
-"Runaway Lover" features a "hard stepping techno pulse" while, lyrically, focuses on Madonna rebuking a man for not being faithful, as exemplified in the chorus, "It doesn’t pay to be a runaway lover / It doesn’t pay to give-away what you lack / You'll never get your money back", or the line "Just like a ship that's lost at sea / You don't care where you drop your anchor / Make sure it doesn't land on me".
+"Runaway Lover" features a "hard-stepping techno pulse" while, lyrically, it focuses on Madonna rebuking a man for not being faithful, as exemplified in the chorus, "It doesn't pay to be a runaway lover / It doesn't pay to give away what you lack / You'll never get your money back", or the line "Just like a ship that's lost at sea / You don't care where you drop your anchor / Make sure it doesn't land on me".